coralogix/terraform-coralogix-aws/modules/vpc-flow-logs/README.md

-# Vpc-Flow-Logs
+# vpc-flow-logs

-Manage the application which retrieves `Vpc-Flow-Logs` logs from `S3` bucket and sends them to your *Coralogix* account.
+Manage the application which retrieves `vpc-flow-logs` logs from `S3` bucket and sends them to your *Coralogix* account.

 ## Requirements